 The project targets German and common wasp populations in late summer using the Vespex wasp baiting system that reduces wasp numbers by more than 90%.

-How the project works
+About the project

 DOC provides technical expertise and plans and carries out wasp control at priority sites on public conservation land.
 This helps protect native wildlife.
-It also helps prevent wasps from being a nuisance to visitors at tracks, huts and picnic spots.
+It also helps prevent wasps being a nuisance to visitors at tracks, huts and picnic spots.

-The Tasman Environmental Trust manages donated funds and helps with administration support.
+The Tasman Environmental Trust manages donated funds.